queengooborg/Bambu-Lab-RFID-Tag-Guide/docs/WriteTags.md

 The tag type can be identified based upon its magic capabilities.
 Note that if the tag reports no magic capabilities, it is either incompatible or has already been locked.

-### Gen 2

-Gen 2 tags are marketed as "changeable unique identifier".
-Their UID can be changed by the user.

 ### Gen 4 FUID

 FUIDs are marketed as "write once UID".
 They have a default UID of `AA55C396` and will allow writes to block 0 in this state.
 Once the UID is changed, the tag will be locked.